 Cash dividends distributed to resident corporations are not subject to any taxes.

-The PITL establishes that the WHT rate on interest arising from loans is 4.99%, provided the following requirements are met:
+The PITL establishes that the WHT rate on interest arising from loans for non-resident corporations is 4.99%, provided the following requirements are met:

 - In case of cash loans, the entrance into Peru of the foreign currency must be duly accredited.

 - The credit must not accrue an effective interest that surpasses the preferential rate prevailing in the place where it comes from, plus three points.